-We invert the data of the average horizontal velocity of the onshore Global Navigation Satellite System (GNSS) and offshore Acoustic GNSS (GNSS-A), processed by \citet{yokota2016seafloor} (Figs.~\ref{fig:kinematiccouplinginversion} and \ref{fig:bestlockingcoupling}).
+We invert the averaged horizontal-velocity data of the onshore Global Navigation Satellite System (GNSS) and offshore Acoustic GNSS (GNSS-A) processed by \citet{yokota2016seafloor} (Figs.~\ref{fig:bestlockingcoupling} and \ref{fig:kinematiccouplinginversion}).
 The data period for onshore GNSS is from March 2006 to December 2009, which is a snapshot of the interseismic period of the Nankai subduction zone during which only a small number of large $M \geq 6$ earthquakes occurred.
-The data period for offshore GNSS-A is from 2006 to 2016, and GNSS-A data \remove{is}\add{are} fitted by M-estimation regression with postseismic deformation of the 2011 Mw9.0 Tohoku-Oki earthquake removed.
-See \citet{yokota2016seafloor} for details. \remove{The observation point location can be found in Figs. B1 486 and 5 with observed and modeled surface displacements indicated by arrows. }The number of observation points is 261, and we use two horizontal components.
+The data period for offshore GNSS-A is from 2006 to 2016, and GNSS-A data are fitted by M-estimation regression with postseismic deformation of the 2011 Mw 9.0 Tohoku-Oki earthquake removed.
+The number of observation points is 261, and we use two horizontal components.
 The number of data $N$ is 522.

 According to coupling inversions, both for synthetic and actual data, slip deficits of the shallow boundary 20--30 km away from the GNSS-A stations are left unresolved~\citep[Extended Data Figure 6][also, see Fig.~\ref{fig:kinematiccouplinginversion}]{yokota2016seafloor}.
 It corresponds to the areas within a few fault elements near the trough axis; the subdivided fault geometry appears later in Fig.~\ref{fig:bestlockingcoupling}.
 The slip-deficit patterns on those shallow elements are largely extrapolated by the prior constraints or basis functions.